SyafiqSamsolnizam/DFR-of-Fagopyrum/README.md

 # DFR-of-Fagopyrum
-This repository contains the scripts used in the study of "Expansion of DFR Gene Family in Fagopyrum".
+This repository contains the scripts data used in the study of "Expansion of DFR Gene Family in Fagopyrum".

 ##  TPM Boxplot Script